MohammedError/MohammedError-/README.md

 🔐 I'm a cybersecurity specialist passionate about building secure systems, breaking weak ones, and constantly learning how to stay ahead of the curve in a world full of threats.

-💼 Currently strengthening my skills through projects in penetration testing, forensics, and AI-powered security tools.
+💼 Currently developing my skills and working on real-world security projects at **The GateHub**, where innovation meets cybersecurity.

-🎯 My expertise includes:
+🎯 My focus is:
 - Penetration Testing (Web, Network, API)
 - Threat Hunting & Incident Response
 - Vulnerability Assessment & Risk Management